-The Maintenance section is responsible for the purchase, repair and maintenance of transit revenue vehicles and is responsible for liaising with Fleet Services for any non-revenue equipment requirements, repairs or replacement.
+The Maintenance section is responsible for the purchase, repair, and maintenance of transit revenue vehicles and is responsible for liaising with Fleet Services for any non-revenue equipment requirements, repairs, or replacement.
 Maintenance is also responsible to manage Saskatoon Transit infrastructure, including bus stops and terminals, whether directly or through third-party contracts.

 In 2020, Saskatoon Transit introduced its first battery electric bus (BEB) into the fleet through a 12-month lease, funded in part by the Federation of Canadian Municipalities (FCM).
-Information from this BEB trial was used to create a Request for Proposal for two BEBs to be purchased in 2023, for delivery in 2024
+Information from this BEB trial was used to create a Request for Proposal, for two BEBs to go into operation in 2024.

 Asset Туре Inventory Replacement Value

 30' 8 \$ 4.0 M

 Saskatoon Transit Bus 40' 115 \$ 82.34M

 60' 6 \$ 7.2 M

+40' Hybrid 1 \$ 1.5M

-Access Transit Bus Cutaway 26 \$ 5.2 M
+Access Transit Bus 26' Lift-equipped 24 \$ 5.0 M

+26' Ramp-equipped 2 \$ 0.5M

-Total 155 \$ 98.7 M
+Total 153 \$ 120.4 M